 - Engineering lead

-- Frontend developer(1-2)
+- Frontend developer(s)

-Our Role in the Product Pod
+The Ops Role in a Product Pod

-As a member of the product pod, the operations engineer will reassume the primary responsibilities for the reliability and performance of the system as a whole.
-That doesn’t mean they’re be the first one paged everytime.
-It means that they will be the domain expert in those
+What will be the role of the operations engineer as a product pod member be?
+Their high-level responsibility will be the health of the team's services and systems.
+That doesn’t mean they’re be the first one paged every time.
+It means that they will be the domain expert in those areas.

 The Ops Skillset

-The Skills We Bring
+The Skills Ops Bring